Scheduled MonumentsEnglandA palisaded hilltop enclosure, a carved rock and a small enclosure, 480m north west of Brier Dykes, Baldersdale

 What is A palisaded hilltop enclosure, a carved rock and a small enclosure, 480m north west of Brier Dykes, Baldersdale?

-A palisaded hilltop enclosure, a carved rock and a small enclosure, 480m north west of Brier Dykes, Baldersdale is a multi-period monument complex located in the upland landscape of Teesdale in north Yorkshire.
+A palisaded hilltop enclosure, a carved rock and a small enclosure, 480m north west of Brier Dykes, Baldersdale is an Iron Age monument complex located in the upland landscape of Teesdale, North Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016614.

 Who is responsible for protecting A palisaded hilltop enclosure, a carved rock and a small enclosure, 480m north west of Brier Dykes, Baldersdale?